Aashiq-Edavalapati/NLP/README.md

 ## 📜 License

 This project is licensed under the MIT License - see the `LICENSE` file for details.
-(You might want to create a `LICENSE` file in your repository).